 1 large egg (or egg replacement for vegan option)

-1/3 cup gluten free oats or oat flour (*see notes below)
+1/3 cup (30g) gluten free rolled oats or oat flour (*see notes below)

 1 tsp baking powder